Rolls-Royce Cullinan

-The Cullinan sits above the Ghost and below the Phantom in Rolls-Royce's line, with a starting price in the United States of approximately US$325,000 (£255,000).
-It was unveiled in May 2018 at the Concorso d'Eleganza Villa d'Este.
-In the US, it is not exempt from the Energy Tax Act because it is classified as a station wagon rather than an SUV.
+The Cullinan is positioned above the Ghost and below the Phantom in Rolls-Royce's range, with a starting price in the United States of approximately US$325,000 (£255,000).
+It was unveiled in May 2018 at the Concorso d'Eleganza Villa d'Este in Italy, and launched globally at an Autumn press event later that year in Jackson Hole, Wyoming, US.

+At the moment, the Cullinan is the second best-selling Rolls-Royce of all time, after the Silver Shadow.

+Rolls-Royce announced production of the Cullinan Series II would begin in August 2024.

 Overview

-In 2017 it was reported that a design was in the works and that the name would be Cullinan.
+In 2015 it was reported that a design was in the works and that the name would be Cullinan.
 This was due to its competitors such as Bentley and Lamborghini venturing into the SUV business with the Bentayga and the Urus respectively.
 At the 2015 Frankfurt Auto Show, Rolls-Royce's CEO Torsten Müller-Ötvös said that the SUV will be revealed in 2018 and be on the market in 2019.

 The name "Cullinan" was confirmed by Rolls-Royce on 13 February 2018.
-It is named after the Cullinan diamond, the largest diamond ever found at 3100 carats.
+It is named after the Cullinan Diamond, the largest diamond ever found at 3100 carats.

-According to own Statement of BMW AG, Rolls-Royce and similar institutions, this generation of automobile with combustion engine has a preview to an end until 2030, due the company only producing electric models.
+The car was reported to have started its testing phase on 2 January 2016, and was subsequently seen testing on snow.
+The final tests were conducted with the partnership of National Geographic in 2018 and it was tested in various terrains.

-As of 2019 the British carmaker claimed that despite expanding production and hiring more employees, there simply wasn't enough supply to satisfy the demand fuelled by brand loyalist and new-found female, younger buyers.
+As of 2019 the company claimed that despite expanding production and hiring more employees, there were insufficient vehicles to satisfy the demand by established buyers.

+In the US, it is not exempt from the Gas Guzzler Tax because it is classified as a station wagon rather than an SUV.

-Design and Testing
+Design and features

 Design

-Most of the Cullinan's exterior design has been adapted from the novel 8th generation Rolls-Royce Phantom such as the front grille and the headlights.
+Many of the Cullinan's exterior design elements have been adapted from the 8th generation Rolls-Royce Phantom, such as the front grille and the headlights.